mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 To create a navigation card, do the following:

 - Insert the [`Card`][vizro.models.Card] into the `components` argument of the [`Page`][vizro.models.Page]
-- The `text` parameter contains a title and some description.
+- Pass your markdown text to the `Card.text`
-- The `href` parameter is for a relative or absolute URL.
+- Pass a relative or absolute URL to the `Card.href`

 !!! example "Navigation Card"
     === "app.py"